nikitavoloboev/data/docs/ideas/ideas.md

 # Ideas

-I share all ideas of things I want to build in [Notion](../sharing/my-notion.md) as well as sharing [all the projects I am making or have made](https://nikiv.dev/projects).
+I share all ideas of things I want to build or building now [in Height](../focusing/goals.md).
+And I share ideas I published [here](https://nikiv.dev/projects).

-Currently I am focusing my time on building [Learn Anything](learn-anything.md).
+I am focusing my time on building [Learn Anything](learn-anything.md) as it will also be the main place I track and share all kinds of ideas with everyone.
+Height is nice but sadly can't share contents of it publicly.

 I try to give my full attention to any ideas I am working on.
 As well as [trying many things](https://twitter.com/levelsio/status/1457315274466594817).
 Everything I try build benefits me in some way.

 ![](https://i.imgur.com/CXLG4IY.jpg)

+I try to expose myself to novel experiences and be attentive to everything.
+Conversations I have, things I notice.
+What I feel.
+Any kind of friction I feel is an idea to build something to get rid of the friction, so I write it down, sort by priority and build it or let someone build it by sharing the idea.

+Few things that inspire new ideas are [travelling](../travel/travel.md) to new places, [meeting new people](../work/communication.md) (asking what everyone is excited about right now), [going for walks](https://twitter.com/emollick/status/1590785568929382401) and nice showers.
+Plus listening to great [podcasts](../podcasts/podcasts.md), movies/series.
+Well everything really can spark an idea.
+Just make sure to note it down and work on them as [all ideas start fragile and can be easily killed or forgotten](https://www.youtube.com/watch?v=2oksetv3i90).

 ## Notes